lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 Multiple Tables

 ![](stahn-guide/sub149_1.png)
-▲ If you abandon a job you have accepted, you will have to pay a penalty.
+▲ If you abandon a job you have accepted, you will have to pay a Gald penalty.

 ---